Makola001/refactoring-challenge/README.md

 THEN I find a concise, descriptive title
 ```

-## Mock-Up
+## Updates Made & Mock-Up
+Semantic tags added (header, nav, section, article, side, footer)
+Added alt text for images
+Consolidated redundant CSS styling

 The following image shows the web application's appearance and functionality:

 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.][def]

 > **Note**: This layout is designed for desktop viewing, so you may notice that some of the elements don't look like the mock-up at a resolution smaller than 768px.
-Eventually you'll learn how to make elements responsive so that your web application is optimized for any screen size.

 [def]: ./assets/images/page%20mock%20up.png